Meet Our Staff

 Garrett House leads the Religious Exploration program and activities for church youth.
 Garrett is currently a graduate student in the Master of Divinity program at the Pacific School of Religion and at UC Berkeley.
 His study focus is social justice, systemic equity, and spiritual care.
 Garrett is a Peninsula native and has served progressive families for over 15 years in multiple roles, including on the Congregational Church of Belmont’s Board of Education.
 His love for teaching started when he was 15, as a camp counselor and lifesaving instructor for the Boy Scouts of America.
 Garrett has a strong background teaching voice and classical theatre.
 He is the proud father of two daughters and will soon be a grandfather!

 Kate Wasserman (she/they) lives in the Chicago suburbs and is excited to join the UUSM community from afar as the office administrator.
 She has worked in a variety of office settings, ranging from a wholesale liquor store to a law firm, and she loves to get nerdy about processes and spreadsheets.
-Kate is the proud mom to two amazing humans (ages 19 and 16) and two lovable dogs, and when she isn’t working, she loves finding new hobbies to dive into–currently at the top of her list is watercolor painting.
-You can reach Kate at office@uusanmateo.org.
+Kate is the proud mom to two amazing humans (ages 19 and 17) and two lovable dogs, and when she isn’t working, she loves finding new hobbies to dive into–currently at the top of her list is watercolor painting.

 Stephanie Lee, Office Assistant